 What’s Up With Fungal Acne?

 Fungal acne is acne caused by fungal overgrowth instead of bacterial overgrowth.
 Sometimes, people obsess over what kind of acne they have, which can hinder its treatment.
+And, often, those who have fungal acne may also have “regular” acne too.
 So, over the years, we have been reluctant to cover fungal acne.
 However, some essential advice for treating fungal acne is worth mentioning.
-Plus, the tips for clearing fungal acne will also help regular acne – and you can have both types at the same time.
+Plus, the tips for clearing fungal acne will also help regular acne – since you can have both types at the same time.
 With all acne, but especially fungal, sometimes what you don’t do is more important than what you do.
 Read on to understand the nuances.

 You can suspect your acne is fungal if you meet some or most of these criteria: